publiclab/Leaflet.DistortableImage/README.md

 <blockquote><strong>Important note</strong>: notice how we didn't <code>enable</code> the image editing above as we had done for the single image interface.
 This is because our <code>DistortableCollection</code> class uses event listeners internally (<code>layeradd</code>) to enable editing on every image as it's added.
 This event is only triggered if we add the layers to the group dynamically.
 I.e. you must add the group to the map initially empty.</blockquote>

 ### UI and functionalities
-Currently it supports multiple image selection and translations, and WIP we are working on porting editing tools to work for it, such as transparency, etc. Image distortions still use the single-image interface.
+Currently it supports multiple image selection and translations, and WIP we are working on porting all editing tools to work for it, such as transparency, etc. Image distortions still use the single-image interface.

   - Multiple images can be selected using <kbd>cmd</kbd> + `click` to toggle their inclusion in this interface.
   - A single toolbar instance (using `L.control`) renders the set of tools available to use on collections of images.